Where to Stay in Koh Samui First Time 2023 – 9 Best Areas

 Chaweng has Koh Samui’s largest number of accommodations that suit almost any budget.
 In particular, there are some good hostels here.
 These are a fairly rare find on tourist-oriented Koh Samui, so Chaweng is a great destination for backpackers who love the bright lights.

-Advantages: lively nightlife scene; diverse range of accommodation options; picturesque beach; an array of restaurants, cafes, and street food stalls; central location on the east coast of the island;
+Advantages: lively nightlife; diverse range of accommodation options; picturesque beach; an array of restaurants, cafes, and street food stalls; central location on the east coast of the island;

-Disadvantages: can get crowded, especially during peak tourist seasons; the music and activities can extend late into the night; higher prices for accommodation, dining, and entertainment compared to other areas;
+Disadvantages: can get crowded, especially peak seasons; the music and activities can extend late into the night;

 Best places to stay in Koh Samui in Chaweng:

-mid-range ($$): Chura Samui Located 10-minute drive by car from Samui International Airport, this 4-star resort boasts relaxing massage treatments and a white marble infinity pool overlooking Chaweng Beach.
-This hotel offers air-conditioned rooms with a flat-screen TV and private bathrooms with double sinks.
+mid-range ($$): Chura Samui Located 10-minute drive from Samui Airport, this 4-star resort boasts relaxing massage treatments and an infinity pool overlooking Chaweng Beach.

 budget ($): Montien House – SHA Plus this beautiful beachfront resort offers a large outdoor pool and memorable dinners on the beach.
 It provides massage services and luxurious accommodation with private terraces.
 Enjoy Thai and Western dishes at its on-site restaurant.